pterwoo/DATA_410/Project2/project_2.md

 ## Random Forest Regressor

-Random forest regressor is also a form of supervised machine algorithm commonly used in classification and regression.
+Random forest regressor is also a commonly used form of supervised machine learning.
+It makes use of ensemble learning, meaning that it incorporates predictions from a number of machine learning algorithms to create a more precise prediction.

 ### Applying Random Forest Regressor